Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 Here’s 8 models who made their uniqueness work for them.

-What hook suits you?
-What can you ‘own’, what can you love, that raises you up above the ‘average’ model?
+What hook can you ‘own’?
+What about you raises you up above the ‘average’ model?
 What makes you a bit more unique?
+(Hint: It’s usually something you usually downplay.)

-To the right is one more bonus I was sparked to include.
-Mariah, is the first hijab model to be featured in an H&M ad, and got ‘discovered’ in part through her active, high-quality instagram account.
-(Thanks Jen!)
+To the right is one more bonus model I was sparked to include.
+Mariah is the first hijab model to be featured in an H&M ad, and got ‘discovered’ in part through her active, high-quality instagram account.
+Most people would avoid modeling with a hijab, but Mariah owned it.

-Ashley, Kanya, Maddy and the others above all owned their unique ‘flaws’ and turned ’em into features which propelled them to fame.
+Ashley, Kanya, Maddy and the others above all owned their unique ‘flaws’ and turned them into features that propelled them to fame.

-Now, you don’t have to be as extreme as all that, but you’re unique.
+Now, you don’t have to be as extreme as all that, but you are unique.
 You are.
-Maybe you’re a model who loves dolls, so… show it off.
-Maybe you love salsa music, use that.
+Maybe you’re a model who loves mullets & ghillie suits.
+Fine… show it off.
+Maybe you love Aztec culture, ok then, use that.
 Maybe you’re well-traveled, leverage it.
 Maybe you love all three, so be…

 It’ll get attention and attract an audience who appreciates those things as well.
-And once the buzz starts, it’ll spread outside that core group of loyal fans.
+And once your buzz really starts, it’ll spread outside that core group of loyal fans.

-Let’s look at one of my fave models, Boston-native, Ashley Alexiss.
+Let’s look at Boston-native, Ashley Alexiss.
 I don’t know her actual earnings (but she recently bought her Mom a car), and it’s easy to spot her revenue streams.
-Ashley:
+Ashley…

 And the best part?
 She’s indie, her own boss, an entrepreneur.
 She’s not even signed to an agency, but she still makes a mark and helps people enjoy life more.

-As far as I know, here’s some revenue options Ash doesn’t do:
+As far as I know, here’s some revenue options Ash does not do:

 As time goes on she may expand into music videos, live performance, or merch, like figurines.

-For example, Ashley wanted to hit her goal of 1.5M Likes, so she reached out to her audience to spread the word.
-And she did it with a “pls like my FB xoxo” line, and honestly, and it worked, but only cuz she’d given tons of value over the years and her fans are already feeling it, loving what she stands for, and are honored to be involved with her.
+You may argue that Ashley gets results even with a simple “pls like my FB xoxo” line, and it’s true now, but only because she’s already given tons of value over the years and her fans are already feeling it, loving what she stands for, and are honored to be involved with her.

 The timing and phrasing of your ask matters.
-Even subtle things like clear, repeated links, in your calls to action can make all the difference.
-Helps people see and notice and respond easily.
+Even subtle things like clear links in your calls-to-action can impact results.
 Anyway, Ashley’s already kicked up enough noise to get successful Toronto-Playmate, Khloe Terae‘s attention.

 Ash is on Khloe’s radar, and she suggested they share audiences and reach goals together!